Providing local finance for over 92 years!

 • Allow users to unsubscribe by using the link at the bottom of each email.

-If at any time you would like to unsubscribe from receiving future emails, you can follow the instructions at the bottom of each email and we will promptly remove you from ALL correspondence.
+If at any time you would like to unsubscribe from receiving future emails, you can follow the instructions at the bottom of each email, and we will promptly remove you from ALL correspondence.

 Contacting Us

-If there are any questions regarding this privacy policy, you may contact us using the information below.
+If you have any questions regarding this privacy policy, please contact us using the information below.

-Sarnia Mutual Limited
+Sarnia Mutual Limited t/a Sarnia Finance

-enquiries@sarniafinance.gg
+Email: enquiries@sarniafinance.gg

-01481 723501
+Tel: 01481 723501

-Data Privacy Policy Last Edited May 2018
+Data Privacy Policy Last Edited April 2024

 Loading...